ken107/CarND-MPC-Project/README.md

 - epsi1 = (psi0 - psides0) + (v0 * delta0 / Lf * dt)

-Where `Lf` is a calibration parameter, obtained by driving the car in the simulator in a circle on flat terrain at constant speed and steering angle, and choosing a value that result in the matching radii between the simulator and the model.
+Where `Lf` is a calibration parameter, obtained by driving the car in the simulator in a circle on flat terrain at constant speed and steering angle, and choosing a value that results in matching radii between the simulator and the model.

 `f0` is the y value of the reference trajectory at x0, and `psides0` is the desired orientation at x0.
 This desired orientation is the slope of the tangent to the reference trajectory at x0, calculated as f'(x0).

 ### Contraints and Cost Function

-The motion model is implemented as a series of constraints on the values of state/actuator variables between consecutive timesteps (MPC.cpp line 64-101).
+The motion model is implemented as a series of constraints on the values of state and actuator variables between consecutive timesteps (MPC.cpp line 64-101).
 The optimizer Ipopt chooses actuator values for each timestep that satisfy the model constraints while minimizing the cost function.

-The cost function (MPC.cpp line 45-49) primary purpose is to align the model-predicted trajectory and the reference trajectory.
+The cost function's primary purpose is to align the model-predicted trajectory and the reference trajectory.
 Therefore its primary components are the `cte` and `epsi`.
-Since `epsi` values are in radians and are small, I multiply it by 100 to give it more weight compared to the `cte`.
+Since `epsi` values are in radians and are small, I multiply it by 100 to give it more weight compared to the `cte` (MPC.cpp line 45-49).

 Secondary purpose of the cost function is to "discourage" sharp turning and sharp acceleration.
 So we include `delta` and `a` in the cost (MPC.cpp line 52-55).